About the Press

 Signature Editions is a literary press with an eclectic list of quality fiction, non-fiction, poetry and drama.
 Originally named Nuage Editions, the press was formed in Montreal in 1986 as a 16-person publishing collective.
 The first desktop publisher in Quebec, we put out two to four books a year for the next five years.
 For the past sixteen years, the press has operated as a sole proprietorship run by Karen Haughian and has published six to nine titles a year.
 In 1997, after eleven years of operation in Montreal, the press moved to Winnipeg and in the year 2000 was renamed Signature Editions.

 Signature Editions is committed to discovering and developing new Canadian writing of literary merit, regardless of genre.
 We publish many first-book authors and work with them to develop their craft.
-Prose titles are edited in-house by owner/editor Karen Haughian, who has a Master's degree in English as well as five years' experience teaching English at Concordia University in addition to the hands-on experience of editing manuscripts gained through 22 years of publishing.
-Fiction, non-fiction and drama selections are made by Karen.
+Prose titles are edited in-house by owner/editor Karen Haughian, who has a Master's degree in English as well as five years' experience teaching English at Concordia University in addition to the hands-on experience of editing manuscripts gained through 27 years of publishing.
+Fiction and non-fiction selections are made by Karen.

 Editor Kit Brennan is a nationally produced playwright, as well as professor and coordinator of the BFA Major in Playwriting program at Concordia University’s Theatre Department.
 She also teaches Storytelling, Oral Histories and Narrative Tradition, and Performing Stories, for Concordia’s Theatre and Development BFA program, a specialization which emphasizes the value of theatre in classrooms and communities to inform personal and social change.
 Brennan is editor of an ongoing series of new Canadian play anthologies, beginning with Going It Alone: Plays by Women for Solo Performers with Nuage Editions, and continuing for Signature Editions with Two Hands Clapping: New Plays for Two Actors, Three on the Boards: New Plays for Three Actors, a two volume collection of theatre for young people, grades one through twelve — Things That Go Bump, Vol. 1, Plays for Young Adults, and Things That Go Bump, Volume 2, Plays for Young Audiences — and most recently, Out on a Limb: Short Plays by New Playwrights, showcasing work by young writers studying playwriting at universities and professional theatre programs across Canada.